tonis-io/json-decoder/README.md

 `Tonis\JsonDecoder\JsonDecoder` optionally takes an array of options.

   * content-types: An array of content types strings that will cause the request body to be json decoded.
 Default is "application/json".
   * separator: The separator string used for multiple header values.
-Defaults to a comma.
+Defaults to a semi-colon.